ZyArko/linux-command/README.md

 ## WINE

-Run 'systemctl restart systemd-binfmt' in order to make the wine binfmt available on your system.
+Run 'systemctl restart systemd-binfmt' in order to make the wine binfmt available on your system. <br />

 ## VIRTUALBOX